ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 ## Groups

+SECURITY PROPERTIES FOR GROUPS
+ONLY CREATED IN ASSESSMENT
+"DEFAULT GROUP" is default

 As shown in the example below, you could group Assessments by year, standard, service, team, division, or agencies within your organization to minimize customer actions:

 - **GDPR Assessments - 2019**